hyperjumptech/retter/README.md

 **Q10** : If the circuit breaker only works for `GET` request, how about the other?<br>
 **A10** : Other `method` WILL NOT BE circuit breaked; that means all `POST`, `PUT`, `DELETE`, `OPTIONS`, `HEAD`, `PATCH` will be forwarded to your web-app normally.

+**Q11** : Could you make RETTER to use Redis for caching, instead of its own implementation?<br>
+**A11** : Good idea, I bet you could help me, please take a look at the `Caching.go` and create Redis implementation.
+Don't forget to make a PR!
+Thanks.